MattG57/gvm-chart/README.md

 • config-replica-endpts.sh reconfigures the MongoDB replica set with external endpoints when using a LoadBalancer.
 • mongodb-external-service.yaml can be applied to expose MongoDB externally for certain use cases.

-## Legacy Scripts
-• deploy-gvm-chart.sh and upgrade-gvm-chart.sh are deprecated.
-Use manage-gvm-chart.sh instead.

 ## Operational Guidance
 .
 The operational-notes.md file describes critical operational considerations for PVs, Backup, and data lifecycle customization options.